Documentation

 Reference Implementations

-Each reference server is a single-file MCP server with stub handlers.
-Replace the stubs with your real broker API calls.
+Each reference server is a compact MCP server with illustrative handlers.
+Replace the examples with your real broker API calls.